simonefranza/nvim-conv/README.md

     nnoremap <Leader>cs :<C-u>ConvStr<Space>
     nnoremap <Leader>ct :<C-u>ConvBytes<Space>

-## TODOs

-If new conversions are wished for, they will be added here.

 ## Add new conversions

 If there is a conversion that you often use and you would like to